In Italy What Language Do They Speak

 The Revival of Dialetti

 Despite the dominance of standard Italian in public life, there has been a renewed interest in regional dialetti in recent years.
-Many Italians are actively working to preserve and promote their local dialetti through cultural events, language courses, and online resources.
+Even so, many Italians are actively working to preserve and promote their local dialetti through cultural events, language courses, and online resources.
 This revival reflects a growing awareness of the cultural value of dialetti and a desire to maintain a connection to local traditions.

 The Impact of Immigration